apache/spark/docs/sql-ref-syntax-qry-select-lateral-subquery.md

 ### Description

 `LATERAL SUBQUERY` is a subquery that is preceded by the keyword `LATERAL`.
-It provides a way to cross-reference columns in the preceding FROM clause.
+It provides a way to reference columns in the preceding `FROM` clause.
 Without the `LATERAL` keyword, subqueries can only refer to columns in the outer query, but not in the `FROM` clause. `LATERAL SUBQUERY` makes the complicated queries simpler and more efficient.